Skip Navigation

 Go Direct Logo

-If you get federal benefits, such as Social Security, Supplemental Security Income (SSI), Veterans' benefits, civil service retirement, military federal retirement, or railroad retirement payments, you must get your benefits by direct deposit (EFT).
-If you do not have a bank account, the FDIC website offers information to help you open an account online or at a local bank branch.
+If you do not have a bank account, the FDIC’s #GetBanked website offers information to help you open an account online or at a local financial institution.

 Benefits of Direct Deposit (EFT)